Striving for a Personal Best

 As a young dancer, the thrill was in the competition.
 I’d watch someone fall out of a pirouette and secretly smile hoping that when it was my turn I’d ace it and get all the applause.
 When I discovered yoga I was no different.
 Seeing my teacher flip up into a perfect handstand or wrap her leg behind her head, I was determined to follow suit.

 When I was first diagnosed with diabetes, I went into complete denial and isolated myself.
 Rather than find out more about my condition and look for support I took matters into my own hands.
 Having mastered my emotions and mind through the practices of yoga and living a completely healthy life up until diagnosis, I didn’t want to appear weak by reaching out for help.
 But things weren’t going as planned.
-My clean eating diet and vast amounts of exercise didn’t budge my levels.
+My clean eating diet and vast amounts of exercise didn’t budge my blood sugar levels.
 My friends got worried, my family tried to talk to me and my doctor begged me to take medication.

 Hitting that “join” button was my Kismet.